uvaai/ml1/40 week4/40 AlphaGo/content.md

 is solved then we can understand the solution and say this solution wasn't actually intelligent.

-In order to avoid this type of "computational horsepower" solution, the next big challenge became the game of Go.
+In order to avoid this type of *"computational horsepower"* solution, the next big challenge became the game of Go.
 Go is a much harder game to solve in a purely computational way, because there are so many possible moves every turn.
-In fact, there are more possible Go board positions ($10^{170}$) than atoms in the universe ($10^{80}$), and even, more possible positions than the the number of atoms in the universe squared $(10^{80})^2 = 10^{160}$.
-Despite this insanely large number of possibilities, in 2016 the computer program *AlphaGo* managed to beat a top ranked human player in a series of best of 5 games.
+In fact, there are more possible Go board positions ($10^{170}$) than atoms in the universe ($10^{80}$), and even, more possible positions than the number of atoms in the universe squared $(10^{80})^2 = 10^{160}$.
+Despite this insanely large number of possibilities, in 2016 the computer program *AlphaGo* managed to beat a top ranked human player in a best of 5 series of games.
 This was considered by many to be a problem which was still at least a decade away from being solved, so the success was big news.
-DeepMind, the company that made *AlphaGo*, has made a documentary on these historic 5 games:
+DeepMind, the company that made *AlphaGo*, has made a documentary on these historic 5 games, which will be the viewing material for this week:

 ![embed](https://www.youtube.com/embed/WXuK6gekU1Y)